 The effect of divorce on children has been well-documented.
 Grandparents can play a vital role in supporting children in coming to terms with their parent’s separation and provide stability in a time of turmoil.

 Unfortunately, grandparents are often the forgotten victims when a couple separate.
-Many a desperate to have a relationship with their grandchildren but are blocked by one or both parents.
+Many are desperate to have a relationship with their grandchildren, but are blocked by one or both parents.

 Grandparents can also play a pivotal role in situations where one or both parents are unable to care for their children.
 By applying for a Special Guardianship Order, you can take over the day to daycare of your grandchildren, providing the love, care, and stability they need.

 RVS Solicitors Fights For Grandparent’s Rights to See Their Grandchildren